jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 _It is required to modify the `docker-compose-ledger-auditor.yml` file to initialize the Ledger and Auditor DBs._

 _Please note that we have already provided a modified version of the compose file which can be directly used if you are using ScalarDL with MySQL._

+**Update `scalardb-ledger.properties` and s`calardb-auditor.properties` file**
+Before running the compose files, it is required to add the necessary details for loading ledger and auditor schemas in the respective properties files.

+1)	Update `scalardb-ledger.properties` file for Loading ledger schema in Ledger(DB)